 Cineworld could breach debt terms in worst-case virus scenario

-Cineworld could fail to meet its debt commitments in a worst-case coronavirus scenario, it warned on Thursday, though it plans to press ahead with its $1.65 billion takeover of Canadian rival Cineplex.
-The London-listed company operates about 9,500 screens globally, with more than 7,000 in the United States, where it generates three quarters of its revenue.
+Cineworld could fail to meet its debt commitments in a worst-case coronavirus scenario, it warned on Thursday, though it plans to press ahead with its $1.65 billion takeovers of Canadian rival Cineplex.
+The London-listed company operates about 9,500 screens globally, with more than 7,000 in the United States, where it generates three-quarters of its revenue.
 The Cineplex deal announced three months ago will make Cineworld the biggest cinema operator in North America.

 But Cineworld, the biggest shareholder of which sold part of its stake on Monday to refinance debt, is also grappling with worries over the impact of the coronavirus pandemic and investor short-selling on concerns over the company's debt position.
 Shares in the company plunged nearly 49% on Thursday to their lowest in more than 10 years at 45.59 pence.